frankmarra/Album_Art_Match_Game/README.md

 ## Getting Started:

-#### To begin the game, click on the "Let's Play!" button.
-Begin trying to match boxes until you match them all, or make six wrong guesses.
-You will be given 10 points for a correct guess.

-#### If you would like to search for a new genre of album covers to play with, go to the search page, enter a genre, and hit the search button.
-Take a look at the album covers.
-If they look good, all you have to do is go back to the game page and hit "Let's Play!".
+#### After reading the instructions on the "Info page, either click the link that says "click here to play", or click on the "Game" link in the nav bar.

+#### This will take you to the game screen, where all you have to do is click the "Let's Play!" button and start matching.
+After clearing all of the boxes, the album artist and title will be displayed with the full artwork.
+You can also now click on the "Next Album" button to play again.
+Thats all for now.

 #### More features will be added to the game as time allows.
 Some future implementations include:

-- Player Hi-Score
+- Player score tracking
-  - Instead of game ending if player matches all boxes, player will be able to play another game to bolster their score.
-This will go on until all strikes are used.
+  - Players will get points for each correct guess, and lose points for each wrong guess.
+  - The app will also track how many tries it takes to clear the board.
+  - On the "Info" page, your top 5 scores will be displayed
 - Add a player timer
   - This will track your time and give you extra points based on how quickly you solve the puzzle.
 - And more!